ELCA logo Christ Lutheran Church banner Christ Lutheran Church building

 1913 to 1956: Rev. Muedeking begins 43 Year Pastorate

 On February 3, 1913, Rev. George F. Muedeking, a recent graduate of St. Paul Luther College and Seminary, was installed as the new pastor of St. John’s of Glencoe and Christ Church of Montana and the associated group at the new church building in Arcadia.
 His entire ministry was spent in Arcadia—43 years until his death, at the age of 73, in 1956.
 Rev. Muedeking was an active member of the community and had a good relationship with other churches in the community.
 He was active in the American Lutheran Synod and served as president of the Marshfield conference.
-His wife, Rosalie (Brodt) also contributed to the ministry of the congregation.
+His wife, Rosalie (Brodt) also contributed a great deal to the ministry of the congregation.
 At the beginning of his pastorate, the combined parish consisted of 51 families but grew to 242 families by 1949.

 1913: The Senior Choir was organized.